EIK-LUG/tic-tac-toe/README.md

 OOP
 ===

 A repository of code to help understand OOP.
+Run either of the Main.main() methods in either folder structure to try out the programs.

+Note: The jtodo will need the full path at the \\ToDo Search for files todo tag.
+(Locate by IDE ToDo viewer).
+It might still not work. :)

 tic tac toe
 ===========